JakobAIOdev/Hypeboost-Sneaker-Scraper/README.md

 + BeautifulSoup (pip install beautifulsoup4)
 + Discord (pip install discord.py)

-to install them just write the pip install... in your Termin
+to install them just write the pip install... in your Terminal

 2. Open "Config" file and input your Discord Bot Token and the name of the channel were you want to use the scraper in.